norio-nomura/swift_discord_bot/README.md

 ## License

-CLI Discord Bot is available under the MIT license.
-See the LICENSE file for more info.
+Swift Compiler Discord Bot is available under the MIT license.
+See the [LICENSE](LICENSE) file for more information.